iCliniq Logo

 Heartburn and heart attack are different conditions often mistaken to be the same.
-This article will explain the differences between heartburn and heart attack in detail.
+Read the article to know the difference between heartburn and heart attack.

 Introduction

 While heart attack and heartburn are two very different conditions, it is quite possible to confuse one with the other.
 A heart attack is often accompanied by chest pain, shortness of breath, weakness, paleness, and sweating.
-So, if you have these symptoms, and they do not subside with rest or the use of regular antacids, it is recommended that you call for medical assistance first before opting for first-aid.
-The first aid for a heart attack would be chewing and swallowing a full-strength Aspirin (325 mg) unless you are allergic to it.
+So, when these symptoms present, and they do not subside with rest or the use of regular antacids, it is recommended to call for medical assistance first before opting for first-aid.
+The first aid for a heart attack would be chewing and swallowing a full-strength Aspirin (325 mg) unless the presence of any allergy.

 Heartburn is not a disease by itself.
 Instead, it is a burning sensation felt in the chest due to the regurgitation of stomach acid contents back into the food pipe (also known as the esophagus).
 It usually begins behind the breastbone and can last for a few minutes to hours.
 The effects of heartburn can be felt in the throat also.

-A feeling of food coming back up your throat.
+• A feeling of food coming back up the throat.

-A salty, sour, or bitter taste in your mouth.
+• A salty, sour, or bitter taste in the mouth.

 Antacids, proton pump inhibitors, and acid blockers are the commonly used drugs to lessen the acid production in the stomach and prevent heartburn.
 Patients are advised not to eat anything two hours before going to bed.
 In addition, it is also essential to quit smoking and avoid foods that influence acid reflux.